 - Updating the status of existing rules (Enabled, Disabled, or Snoozed indefinitely)

 The Observability Rules page allows you to set a rule to be "Snoozed indefinitely".
-To snooze a rule for a specific time period, you must use the centralized Rules and Connectors page.
+To snooze a rule for a specific time period, you must use the centralized Rules page.

 Learn how to create specific types of rules:

 Click on an individual rule on the Rules page to view details including the rule name, status, definition, execution history, related alerts, and more.

 You can also view rule details by clicking on individual rules in the Kibana Management UI.

 View and manage alertsedit

 The Alerts page lists all your alerts that have met a condition defined by a rule you created using one of the Observability apps.

 Learn more about viewing and managing alerts in View alerts.

 Not all the predefined rules in Stack Management will generate and list an alert on the Observability Alerts page.
 Only alerts generated by rules relating to Logs, Infrastructure, Uptime, and APM can be viewed on the Alerts page.

 You may want to disable writing to specific Observability alert indices or disable all alerts and remove the Alerts page altogether.
 You can do this in Kibana settings.